-The Friends’ shops and trolley services, managed by Sue Hitchen and two assistants, are staffed by volunteers.
+The Friends’ shops and trolley services, managed by Rai Hitchen, are staffed by volunteers.
 We are always looking for people to organise or help with fundraising events and aid the smooth running of the organisation.

 The Friends are keen to make sure that volunteers have a sense of satisfaction in what they do, taking care to ensure that a voluntary role fulfils a need in an individual, whether that is in a social, creative or practical way.